Small scale equidistribution of Hecke eigenforms at infinity: Introduction

 \subsection{Mass equidistribution for holomorphic Hecke cusp forms}

-We may ask questions analogous to the above if we replace the eigenfunction $\varphi_\lambda $ by $y^{k/2}f(z)$, where $f(z)$ is a holomorphic cusp form of weight $k$.
-In fact $y^{k/2}f(z)$ \emph{is} an eigenfunction of the weight $k$ Laplacian $\Delta_k$ for the full modular group with eigenvalue $-k/2(1-k/2)$, which is the bottom of the spectrum for $\Delta_k$ .
-Holowinsky and Soundararajan \cite{HolowinskySoundararajan:2010} proved that in analogy with \eqref{equidistribution} we have where
+We may ask questions analogous to the above if we replace the eigenfunction $\varphi_\lambda $ by $y^{k/2}f(z)$, where $f(z)$ is an $L^2$-normalized holomorphic cusp form of weight $k$ for $\G=\pslz $.
+In fact $y^{k/2}f(z)$ \emph{is} an eigenfunction of the weight $k$ Laplacian $\Delta_k$ for the full modular group with eigenvalue $-k/2(1-k/2)$, which is the bottom of the spectrum for $\Delta_k$.
+In analogy with \eqref{equidistribution} Holowinsky and Soundararajan \cite{HolowinskySoundararajan:2010} proved that where

 Luo and Sarnak \cite{LuoSarnak:2004a} computed the quantum variance of these measures on the modular surface.
-More precisely they proved that for a fixed compactly supported function $u$ on the positive reals we have
+More precisely they proved that for a fixed compactly supported function $u$ on $\R_+$ we have

-Here $H_k$ is an orthonormal basis of Hecke eigenforms, $L(s, \sym^2f)$ is the symmetric square $L$-function of $f$, and $\psi$ is a rapidly decaying smooth function of mean zero whose zero-th Fourier coefficient vanishes sufficiently high in the cusp, and $B_\omega(\psi_1, \psi_2)$ is a Hermitian form diagonalized by cusp forms.
-The eigenvalues of $B_\omega$ are arithmetically significant: they are $\pi/2$ times the central value of the corresponding Hecke $L$-function.
+Here $H_k$ is an orthonormal basis of Hecke eigenforms, $L(s, \sym^2 f)$ is the symmetric square $L$-function of $f$, and $\psi$ is a rapidly decaying smooth function of mean zero whose zero-th Fourier coefficient vanishes sufficiently high in the cusp, and $B_\omega(\psi_1, \psi_2)$ is a Hermitian form diagonalized by Hecke--Maass cusp forms.
+The eigenvalues of $B_\omega$ are arithmetically significant: they are $\pi/2$ times the central value of the corresponding $L$-function.